ugosan/ugosan.github.io/_posts/Analyzing-Transactions-With-Elastic-Stack-Part-1.md

 ![State of Delaware's Open Data Portal (https://data.delaware.gov/)](/images/delaware/portal.jpg)

-According to Delaware's Open Data portal: "Purchasing cards are used by employees within the Organization to purchase goods/services that are needed for business.
+According to Delaware's Open Data portal this data set contains the : "Purchasing cards are used by employees within the Organization to purchase goods/services that are needed for business.
 These cards should also be used for registering travelers for conferences."

 ## Downloading the dataset
-You can choose **Export > CSV** from the portal or if you are on Mac or Linux you can download it directly using wget:
+You can choose **Export > CSV** from the portal or if you are on Mac/Linux you can download it directly using wget:
 ```
 wget https://data.delaware.gov/api/views/nurt-5rqw/rows.csv
 ```